 "It has been adequately demonstrated that consuming water of low mineral content has a negative effect on homeostasis mechanisms, compromising the mineral and water metabolism in the body."
 Consumption of reverse osmosis water "leads to the dilution of the electrolytes dissolved in the body water.
 Inadequate body water redistribution between compartments may compromise the function of vital organs.
 Side effects at the very beginning of this condition include tiredness, weakness and headache; more severe symptoms are muscular cramps and impaired heart rate."

-What about those RO systems that add minerals back in?
+What about those RO filters that add minerals back in?

 One popular trend since the negative side effects of consuming reverse osmosis water was scientifically confirmed is the practice of adding minerals back into the reverse osmosis water.
 On this trend, the World Health Organization states that "possibly none of the commonly used ways of re-mineralization could be considered optimum, since the water does not contain all of its beneficial components.
 In the case of borderline deficiency of a given element, even the relatively low intake of the element with drinking water may play a relevant protective role."